Kodak Snapic A1 Test & Erfahrungen – Hoffnungsträger oder der nächste Plastikbomber?

 • Solid metal body instead of plastic.

-We welcome the Snapic A1 as an entry point for new analogue photographers.
+We welcome the Snapic A1 as an entry point for new analog photographers.
 But the market is currently flooded either with extremely simple plastic cameras or very expensive premium reissues.

-What is really missing – and we hear this from you again and again – is the courage for mid-range mechanics.
-A modern interpretation of a classic SLR, like a Pentax Spotmatic with M42 mount, would be a dream.
+What’s really missing – and we hear this from you again and again – is the courage for mid-range mechanics.
+A modern take on a classic SLR, like a Pentax Spotmatic with M42 mount, would be a dream.

 • Fully mechanical (repairable in 50 years).